ssoovg/ssoovg.github.io/README.md

 # Privacy Policy

-The data you enter for Distance Tracker is stored on your device.
-No data is stored, collected and/or shared.
+The data you enter for Distance Track is stored on your device.

+No data is collected and/or shared.

 # Support